Finance-broski/nse-factor-backtest/README.md

 Most backtest repos show winners.
 This one shows the machinery that prevents fooling yourself - which is the actual hard problem.

+---
+*Showcase project demonstrating quant-research methodology.
+I build backtests that tell you the truth about a strategy — including when it doesn't work.*